What are the benefits of the IB Diploma CAS?

 The IB Diploma demands that its students come out as young adults equipped with the lifelong skills of communication, collaboration, and the confidence to take initiative.

-Prefer to work alone?
-Forget it!
-Reluctant to be a leader?
-Go forth and conquer!
-CAS is unapologetic in its demand for students to step outside their comfort zones, to find their inner voices and to recognise the value of strength in numbers.
-In research carried out by the IB recently about students’ perceptions of CAS (see link below), the two words that came up consistently were ‘challenging’ and ‘rewarding’, and I couldn’t agree more.
-For some students, this will be the challenge of having to stand in front of a room full of people, whereas for others it will be initiating a community outreach trip to Cambodia.
-CAS is a journey of personal development and one which starts and ends with the students’ own interests and aspirations.
+CAS demands students to step outside their comfort zones, find their inner voices, and recognize the value of strength in numbers.
+The program is unapologetic in its approach towards encouraging leadership and teamwork.
+In a recent research carried out by the IB regarding students’ perception of CAS, the two words that came up consistently were “challenging” and “rewarding.”
+I couldn’t agree more.
+For some students, the challenge might be to stand in front of a room full of people, while for others, it could be to initiate a community outreach trip to Cambodia.
+CAS is a journey of personal development that begins and ends with the students’ own interests and aspirations.

-At the beginning of the school year, I meet my G11 students individually to discuss their plans for CAS and one of the first questions I always ask them is ‘Who are you and what are you about?’.
-The answers to these questions are deceptively simple, yet they form the basis of the student’s ability to unlock the more weightier questions concerning ethics and global issues for themselves.
-Individual success in CAS is almost entirely predicated on a student’s ability to find meaning and enjoyment in what they do over the eighteen-month programme.
-Be it the rush of achievement of winning a game on the school field, or the pride of having organised a successful school dance, or the sense of empowerment of knowing that they’ve made a difference; it is these experiences that our students will remember and these experiences that will often play a huge role in shaping who they become.
+At the start of each school year, I meet each of my Grade 11 students individually to discuss their plans for CAS (Creativity, Activity, Service).
+One of the first questions I ask them is, “Who are you and what are you about?”
+These questions may seem simple, but they are crucial for the students to unlock the deeper questions of ethics and global issues for themselves.
+The students’ success in CAS depends heavily on their ability to find meaning and enjoyment in what they do over the eighteen-month program.
+Whether it’s the thrill of winning a game on the school field, the satisfaction of organizing a successful school dance, or the feeling of empowerment that comes with making a difference, it is these experiences that our students will remember.
+These experiences will play a significant role in shaping who they become.

 I will leave you now with some final thoughts from Laura Lopera and Seara Grundhoefer from our current Grade 12.
 As two students who are close to completing all of their requirements for CAS, I asked then what CAS has meant to them over the last fifteen months.
 This is what they had to say: